zenorocha/clipboard.js/README.md

 A pretty common use case is to copy content from another element.
 You can do that by adding a `data-clipboard-target` attribute in your trigger element.

-The value you include on this attribute needs to match another's element `id` attribute.
+The value you include on this attribute needs to match another's element selector.

 <a href="http://zenorocha.github.io/clipboard.js/#demo-target"><img width="473" alt="example-2" src="https://cloud.githubusercontent.com/assets/398893/9983467/a4946aaa-5fb1-11e5-9780-f09fcd7ca6c8.png"></a>